JalexDooo/SCALPEL/README.md

 # 🧬 SCALPEL: Cell-Type Specific CRISPR-Cas13d gRNA Design using in vivo RNA Structure and Deep Learning

-**Official Implementation of SCALPEL – A Context-Aware Deep Learning Framework for Predicting Cas13d gRNA Efficacy Across Cellular Environments**
+**Official Implementation of SCALPEL – Deciphering Cellular Context for Efficient and cell type-Specific CRISPR-Cas13d gRNA Design using in vivo RNA structure and deep learning**

 ![SCALPEL Architecture](Figs/model.png)